Writing Your Essay

 First, read the information on this website.
 Look at how the Kilachand Honors College fits with your program of choice.
 Read more about the co-curricular events and the purpose they serve.
 Peruse our course offerings and look at the four-year curriculum of the program.
 The Kilachand Honors College isn’t for everyone, but if it is a good fit for you, you’ll know after reading this information.

 Second, think about what your personal goals and interests.
 Kilachand Honors College students stand out for their accomplishments, motivation, and excitement about the opportunities around them.
-See what they have to say about their BU experiences on our Student Life page.

 The relaxed atmosphere and intimacy of a six-student class allows for flexibility in the curriculum, and it also provides an open forum for discussions of observations and ideas.
 I like how I’ve used what I’ve learned in this class in my others, in terms of addressing all sides of arguments and being comfortable during open discussions.